spon7ge/spon7ge/README.md

-👋 Hi, my name is Alex Gonzalez and im a Data Scientist major at Saint Marys College of California.
+👋 Hi, my name is Alex Gonzalez and im a data science major at Saint Marys College of California.

  ⚡ Skills
  - PostgreSQL